runwhen-contrib/rw-cli-codecollection/codebundles/k8s-certmanager-healthcheck/README.md

 # Kubernetes CertManager Triage

-This taskset checks that certmanager is renewing certificates as expected within a namespace and raises issues when certificates are not renewing as expected.
+This taskset looks into issues related to CertManager Certificates.

 ## Tasks
-`Get Namespace Certificate Summary`
+- `Get Namespace Certificate Summary`: This task retrieves a list of certmanager certificates and summarizes their information for review.
+- `Find Failed Certificate Requests and Identify Issues`: This task retrieves a list of failed certmanager certificates and summarizes their issues.

 ## Configuration
 The TaskSet requires initialization to import necessary secrets, services, and user variables.
 The following variables should be set: